Cibinqo (Abrocitinib)

 Alcohol

-Be careful when drinking alcohol while taking Cibinqo until you know how the medicine affects you.
-Tell your doctor if you drink alcohol.
+Be cautious with alcohol consumption while taking Cibinqo until you understand how it affects you.

 Driving and Operating Machinery

-Cibinqo has no or negligible influence on the ability to drive and use machines.
+Cibinqo has no significant effect on the ability to drive or operate machinery.

 Storage